dunamismax/Python-Hypermedia/README.md

 <details>
 <summary><h3>Getting Started (Click to Expand)</h3></summary>

-The development workflow is designed to be simple and consistent across all projects in this repository.
+The development workflow is designed to be simple and consistent across all projects in this repository, powered by **uv**.

 #### 1. Prerequisites

-- **Python 3.10+**
-- **[uv](https://github.com/astral-sh/uv)**: The fast Python package installer used in this project.
+- **[uv](https://github.com/astral-sh/uv)**: The only required tool. `uv` will automatically install the correct Python version for you.
 - **Node.js and npm**: For managing frontend dependencies in the web applications.

 #### 2. Initial Repository Setup